true-git/ida803f20/README.md

 From now on before working on code, remember to make a pull first (Team -> Git -> Remote -> Pull).
 When you finish writing your code, the procedure is to commit (Team -> Commit) and then push (Team -> Git -> Remote -> Push)

+Known potentially bugs:

+After adding the Library "mysql-connector-java-8.0.19.jar", when making a pull request, a warning can come up.
+There are 3 options: revert, someting, cancel.
+Choose revert.
+Then add the library agian to your project.
+After this, go to the files section in the project, and locate the file "gitignore".
+In this file add: "mysql-connector-java-8.0.19.jar" below ".nb-gradle/"
+Now netbeans should ignore this file when using Git.